Adam-Jimenez/odm-usage-example/README.md

 This is a project showing a way you can use ODM, a lightweight and unintrusive Object-Document Mapper.

-Note: in order to run this, you must first clone [odm](https://github.com/Adam-Jimenez/odm), run ``` mvn package ``` on it and then change the classpath entry referencing the odm
+Note: in order to run this, you must change the classpath entry referencing the odm

+You can clone [odm](https://github.com/Adam-Jimenez/odm), run ``` mvn package ``` on it for a more up-to-date version.

 ## Installation
 1. Have MongoDb installed and running